poonchuanan/tp/docs/UserGuide.md

 ### 2.1 Creating a new user profile

 If this is your first time using **traKCAL**, you will be automatically prompted to create a user profile and there is no need for you to input any command. **traKCAL** will then use these details from your user profile to calculate the following:
-> For this section only, words that look like *this* is user input

 * BMI
 * Recommended daily calorie